Soil texture: Laser Diffraction

 Laser diffraction is a measurement technique for determining the particle size distribution of samples, either dispersed in a liquid or as a dry powder.
 The technique is based on light waves getting bent when encountering particles in a sample.
 The measured equivalent spherical diameter is the diameter of a sphere having on the cross-sectional area the same diffraction pattern as the investigated particle.

 The angle of diffraction depends on the particle size, hence the pattern of diffraction depends on the relative amounts of different particle sizes present in that sample.
 This diffraction pattern is then detected and analyzed by means of Mie and Fraunhofer diffraction models.
 The outcome of the measurement is a particle size distribution (PSD).

-By means of laser diffraction not only the particle size distribution and the corresponding volume weighted D-values can be determined but also the percentage of particles in the main size classes used for the soil classification.
+By means of laser diffraction not only the particle size distribution and the corresponding volume weighted D-values can be determined but also the percentage of particles in the main classical size classes currently used for the soil classification.

-Compared to other techniques laser diffraction is a fast and cost-effective method to measure particle size and quickly analyze soil samples.
+Compared to other techniques laser diffraction is a fast and cost-effective method to measure particle size and quickly analyze soil samples, even very small samples as those used in forensic science.
 A big advantage is the built-in dispersion (e.g. dispersion by air pressure or ultrasound dispersion) unit of laser diffraction instruments.
 Therefore, dry samples can be measured without external sample preparation steps, which are required for sieving and sedimentation analysis.
 Moreover, since the sample can be dispersed properly, there is no need to combine two different measurement techniques to obtain the full range of the particle size distribution, including the silt and clay content.